nordnet/frontend-mentorship/talks/01-react-basics.md

 * Page Component (enforces page layout, responsive one column)
 * Header Component (Logo, menu of "new", "show" and "submit")
 * Content Component (just highlight and add "content" word in it)
-* Footer Component (always in the bottom, links from "further reading" slide)
+* Footer Component (always in the bottom, links from "further reading" slide and to your github repo)
 * create pull-request to master
 * deploy to [Now](https://now.sh)